bsphere/nsqworker/README.md

 * The worker will periodically call `message.touch()` every 30s for long running tasks so they won't timeout by nsqd.

 * The exception handler is called with a message and an exception as the arguments in case it was given during the worker's initialization and an exception is raised while processing a message.

+* Multiple readers can be added for handing messages from multiple topics and channels.

 * TODO - add definable timeout for message handling which invokes the exception_handler function.